Home » Articles » Out and About » A relaxing family day out at Shingle Splitters Point & playground!

 As you enter the park grounds, you’ll see that this point is divided into 3 car parks.
 One near the playground, another up the top of the hill, and the third near the boat ramp.

 In all areas you’ll find grass to lay a picnic rug, tables with bench seats, and down by the playground are toilets & BBQ facilities.
-Any spot you choose will be perfect, as the atmosphere is so relaxing.
-Just how a family picnic should be.
+Any spot you choose will be perfect, as the atmosphere is relaxing.
+Exactly how a family picnic should be.

 shingle-splitters-point-lake-macquarie-gallery2